plasma-umass/custom-public/README.md

 | jemalloc | 5.3.0   |
 | mimalloc | 2.0.6   |

-Results below were obtained with `LITTER_MULTIPLIER = 1`, varying the occupancy number.

-## Results

-We present a series of graphs for each benchmark evaluated in the original paper, using the Linux default allocator, jemalloc, and mimalloc.
-The elapsed time graph is normalized to the elapsed time of the original program (running with its custom allocator), without littering.
+For each benchmark, the elapsed time graph is normalized to the elapsed time of the original program (running with its custom allocator), without littering.
 We also generate graphs separating events counted with `perf`.
-We assign events in/out malloc based on which shared object (library) the sample comes from.
+We assign events inside or outside of `malloc`/`free` based on which shared object (library) the sample comes from (e.g., `libjemalloc.so`).

 ### `197.parser`